 The Account Detail Viewer cannot conduct any activity on the account.

-An investment club might grant its member Account Detail Viewer access.
+An investment advisor might grant Account Detail Viewer access to the beneficiary of an UTMA account.

-An investment advisor with Account Manager access might provide Money Mover access to a staff person to fund client accounts.
+An investment advisor with Account Manager access might provide Money Mover access to an employee to assist with funding client accounts.

-An investment advisor with Account Manager access might provide Trader access to a staff person who can buy and sell securities in client accounts.
+An investment advisor with Account Manager access might provide Trader access to an employee who can buy and sell securities in client accounts.

 The Account Manager is the highest access level that can be granted.
 An Account Manager can:

-Account Creator or Account Owner is the highest level of access.
-This level is established when the account is opened.
+Account Creator is the same level of access as Account Manager.
+This level is established for the investment advisor when they open an account.